 Pyramid Scheme VS. MLM

 As of right now, the FTC considers pyramid schemes illegal.
-There are companies out there that use direct sellers and MLM business plans, but they are considered legal.
+Companies that use direct sellers and MLM business plans are legal.
 To recognize an illegal pyramid scheme, ask yourself:

 - Is this company and distributors making most of its money from recruitments?